Skookum Bully Good Native American Indian Dolls 1913+ USA

 Skookum dolls represent various Indian tribes; Apache, Chippewa, Navajo, Pueblo, Sioux, Utes and others, consisting of males, women, children and papooses – baby dolls, in sizes of 2″ to 36″ tall display figures.
 In the1940s to early 1950s the Skookum doll’s paper identification tags were often affixed to the bottom of the dolls feet, labels or a tag read in an oval circle; Trademark Registered, Patented, inside circle, Skookum (Bully Good) Indian U.S.A.

-Harry Heye Tammen of the H. H. Tammen Company or H. H. Tammen Curio Company of Denver, Colorado 1881-1962 supplied Skookum dolls, mostly to the west coast under their Tammem label; The HH Tammen Co., New York, Denver, Los Angeles, Skookum Indian Patented February 17, 1914.
+Harry Heye Tammen of the H. H. Tammen Company or H. H. Tammen Curio Company of Denver, Colorado 1881-1962 supplied Skookum dolls, mostly to the west coast under their Tammen label; The HH Tammen Co., New York, Denver, Los Angeles, Skookum Indian Patented February 17, 1914.